seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 Introduction
 ============

-NOTE: this document describes the coding standards for the original LLVM project, not the DirectX Compiler.
+NOTE: this document describes the coding standards for the original LLVM37 project, not the DirectX Compiler.
 The project as a whole uses different styles depending on the primary design goals of the component.
 See HLSL Changes for some background on these.

-This document attempts to describe a few coding standards that are being used in the LLVM source tree.
-Although no coding standards should be regarded as absolute requirements to be followed in all instances, coding standards are particularly important for large-scale code bases that follow a library-based design (like LLVM).
+This document attempts to describe a few coding standards that are being used in the LLVM37 source tree.
+Although no coding standards should be regarded as absolute requirements to be followed in all instances, coding standards are particularly important for large-scale code bases that follow a library-based design (like LLVM37).

 While this document may provide guidance for some mechanical formatting issues, whitespace, or other "microscopic details", these are not fixed standards.